mjk-smith/mjk-smith.github.io/_pages/cv.md

    * Authored written reports and briefings to the office of the PVC on student safety and wellbeing policies and outcomes regarding student-delivered orientation programs.

  2017 - 2021 / **Site Supervisor** / Various
- * Perth Fringe / Artrage Inc.
+ * Perth Fringe and Artrage Inc.
     * Managed a team of 25 employees and volunteers across up to nine venues

 Talks